gniax/Dofus-Giftcode-Validator/README.md

 ## Contributing

 This tool is open for any contributions, you are free to help to upgrade this program.
-You can add options to use proxy for instance...
+You can add options to not use proxy for instance...

 ## Acknowledgments